mongodb-labs/mangrove/hugo/content/2-models/introduction.md

 }
 ```
 {{% notice note %}}
-While the above code works, a more efficient way of achieving the same result is through a bulk delete with the model's `deleteMany()` method.
+While the above code works, a more efficient way of achieving the same result is through a bulk delete with the model's `delete_many()` method.
 {{% /notice %}}